Matt0550/TagEveryoneTelegramBot/README.md

 # Tag Everyone Telegram Bot

 This bot allows you to **mention all users in a group**.
-Users who wish to receive these notifications will have to sign up using the `/in` command
+Users who wish to receive these notifications will have to sign up using the `/in` command.

 ## Live demo
 You can try the bot on Telegram: https://t.me/Tag_Everyone_TheBot